 A 2015 paper in Science Translational Medicine suggests that tumor DNA (somatic mutations or human papillomavirus genes) in the saliva and plasma could be a potentially valuable biomarker for detection of head and neck cancers caused by HPV.
 Wang Y et al Detection of somatic mutations and HPV in the saliva and plasma of patients with head and neck squamous cell carcinomas Sci Transl Med.
 2015 June 24; 7(293): 293ra104. doi:10.1126/scitranslmed.aaa8507.

-2) Why aren’t there other screening tests for HPV?Open or CloseThere are several reasons.
-It would be technically possible to test various other tissues (e.g. the oral cavity, or the anus) to see if one has been infected with a cancer causing strain of HPV.
+2) What’s the status of screening tests for HPV-caused oral and other cancers?Open or CloseThe biggest problem here has been that detecting HPV infections is not the same thing as detecting HPV caused cancers.
+It’s technically possible to test various other tissues (e.g. the oral cavity, or the anus) to see if one has been infected with a cancer causing strain of HPV.
 However, it’s very clear that only a very small percentage of people infected with these strains will actually develop cancers (see the Epidemiology of HPV Cancers page).
 Most won’t because their immune system will successfully fight off the virus, a process that can take months to several years.
 Because of the expenses involved in testing, and the real dangers of scaring people by telling them they have a cancer causing virus (even though the chances of them actually developing cancer are very low), this type of screening is not generally done.

 Random detection of HPV DNA in an oral/ oropharyngeal swab or saliva sample has no known utility as a screening test, because most patients will clear the infection without long-term consequences, and a positive saliva test is unlikely to direct a clinician to the anatomical site of an early (silent) cancer.